yubin-park/hccpy/README.md

+# hccpy

-## Hierachical Condition Categories Python Package (hccpy)
+Hierachical Condition Categories Python Package.

-This module implements the Hierachical Condition Categories that are used for adjusting risks for the Medicare population.
+This module implements the [Hierachical Condition Categories](https://www.cms.gov/cciio/resources/forms-reports-and-other-resources/downloads/ra-march-31-white-paper-032416.pdf) that are used for adjusting risks for the Medicare population.
+The original SAS implementation can be found [here](https://www.nber.org/data/cms-risk-adjustment.html).

+NOTE that this module only supports ICD-10; no support for ICD-9.

 ## Installing